thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/authentication-with-passport.md

 ## Example 2: Session Tracking with Cookies

+What you can learn in this example:

-To see an example of configuring Passport.js to use username/password authentication, and use cookies for session tracking, you can take a look at two examples:
+* How to configure Passport.js to use username/password authentication
+* How to use cookies for session tracking

+We actually have at two tutorials:

 * [Example provided in Passport repository](https://github.com/passport/express-4.x-local-example)
 * [Node.js Authentication using Passport.js](https://blog.risingstack.com/node-hero-node-js-authentication-passport-js/)